 Great brands are built on consistent visual identities.
 You want your organization's materials to show up like a familiar friend.
-An organization whose identity changes with every communication piece sends the message that they are inconsistent.
+An organization whose identity changes with every piece of communication sends the message that they are inconsistent.
 This undermines trust.

-While certain communication pieces can provide extra opportunities to shine, everything you put out should be built from the same visual standards.
+While certain communications pieces can provide extra opportunities to shine, everything you put out should be based on the same visual standards.